LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Wide variety of built-in models
     * Ability to spin up training instances
     * Ability to deploy trained models for making predictions at scale
   * SM Console can serve as an alternative to notebooks
+  * Notebooks within SM can be opened directly via the browser
+  * Can pass in parameters, they can be set to default values via the environment, variables, or directly hardcoded
+  * to import and display a script in a notebook => !pygmentize xyz.py
+  * if wanting to see if a model works initially perhaps only try one epoch to save time and money
+  * Monitoring the progress of a NB can be done in the individual NB or through SM=>Training Jobs in the console
+  * Stop notebooks when not in use to not incur charges
+  * Terminate session deployments when not in use to not incur charges

 ###### SageMaker Processing
   * Processing jobs